 - Supplementary supports

-Your primary supports are the main supports that help you at home.
+Your primary supports live with you and are the main supports for you at home.
 Depending on your needs and what you want, this might be help with things like:

 - personal care